LogtalkDotOrg/logtalk3/examples/metapredicates/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

 This example shows the use of meta-predicates in Logtalk.
-Meta-predicates are predicates whose head contains arguments that will be called as goals in the body of the predicate definition.
+Meta-predicates are predicates whose head includes arguments that will be called as goals in the body of the predicate definition.

 This example defines the following objects: